 Profile|Profile

-Two people chatting in front of their favorite Goldwin wear
+The two chatting in front of their beloved Goldwin wear

 Born in Obuse City, Nagano Prefecture in 1980.
 He devoted himself to competitive skiing until high school, and after graduating, he was attracted to the freeski movement and went to Colorado in the United States to study and enter the world of freeskiing.
 Currently, based in Kijimadaira village in Hokushinshu, he presides over the private guide service "SKINAGANO" for inbound tourists. https://www.goskinagano.com